Beneficial Ownership Reporting Guide

 Everything You Need To Know About Beneficial Ownership Reporting

-As of January 1, 2024, the Corporate Transparency Act (CTA) requires all reporting companies to gather and report beneficial ownership information (BOI).
+As of January 1, 2024, the Corporate Transparency Act (CTA) established beneficial ownership information (BOI) reporting requirements.
+Following FinCEN's March 26, 2025 interim final rule, only certain foreign entities registered to do business in the United States remain subject to BOI reporting.
 Affected companies must submit a BOI report to the Financial Crimes Enforcement Network (FinCEN), or they risk incurring significant penalties.

 This guide dives into the key components of beneficial ownership reporting to help you meet all the necessary requirements.
 You'll learn what the report should include, where and how to file it, and how Harbor Compliance makes the reporting process effortless.